 How to apply

-All applications are reviewed by our independent grants peer review panel and you might can read our BACP Collaborative Research Grants Application Score Template (Word)
+All applications are reviewed by our independent grants peer review panel and you might can read our BACP Collaborative Research Grants Stage 1 Review Form (Word)to understand more about the criteria applications are assessed on.

 Please note: In the awarding of a research grant, the arising intellectual property rights developed with the grant funding will be owned exclusively by the grant holder, however they will grant an exclusive licence, in perpetuity, to BACP to use the arising intellectual property for non-commercial purposes.
 Under no circumstances, will any commercial use of the arising intellectual property by allowed by either party.